U.S. Syria strategy falters with collapse of rebel group

 "The defeat of Hazzm is the latest indication of the MOM's failure in the north," he said.

 State Department spokeswoman Marie Harf said Hazzm had received non-lethal U.S. assistance.
-Washington has never acknowledged the CIA programme.
+Washington has never acknowledged the CIA program.

 The group's demise "will have an impact on the moderate opposition's capabilities in the north," Harf said.